Delay-Phase Precoding for Wideband THz Massive MIMO

 We can observe from (\ref{50}) that the achievable rate $R_{m,\mathrm{TTD}}$ is mainly decided by the array gain obtained in different physical directions at different subcarriers.
-This indicates that the array gain loss caused by the beam split effect is vital to the achievable rate in wideband THz massive MIMO systems.
-Based on (46) and (50), the ratio between the achievable rate achieved by the TTD-DPP and the optimal achievable rate can be denoted as
+This indicates that the array gain loss caused by the beam split effect is vital to the achievable rate.
+Based on (\ref{50}), the ratio between the achievable rate achieved by the TTD-DPP and the optimal achievable rate has